lsexton21/ui-portfolio/jsPDF.md

 # jsPDF Example

 This is an example of when I needed to update our billing statement using jsPDF.
-The original did not have any styling, nor did it have any Skyetel or customer information, if you can believe that.
-Below is just one of three class layers that I updated to stylize the pdf document.
+This shows my ability to us jsPDF library, and some of my design skills.
+The original did not have any styling, nor did it have any Skyetel or customer information (just a title, date, and list items), if you can believe that!

+**See Below For Code which is just one of three class layers I needed to revamp for this change**

 ![jsPDF for billing statements](/assets/jsPDFStatement.png)